AlexanderDesmond/Gwent-Chest/README.md

 # Gwent-Chest

-An application for creating and managing Gwent decks.
+A web application for creating and cataloging [Gwent](www.playgwent.com/en) decks.

 #### Table of Contents